-- Common diseases in pet rabbits include dental disease (molar elongation and tooth root abscesses), bladder stones, GI stasis and bloat, external parasites and cancer in older patients.
+- Common diseases in pet rabbits include dental disease (molar elongation and tooth root abscesses), bladder stones, gastrointestinal stasis and bloat, external parasites, and cancer in older patients.

 - We recommend spaying and neutering pet rabbits.
 Female rabbits have a very high incidence of uterine disease/cancer and spaying will prevent these problems.
 Intact male rabbits can exhibit unwelcome reproductive behaviors, such as mounting and urine spraying.

 - We recommend yearly physical exams for all rabbits.
 Although rabbits do not require any vaccinations, we recommend routine veterinary care since physical exams may reveal disease in the early stages.